blukhk/jhuproject/README.md

 Getting and Cleaning Data - Peer Graded Assignment

 This is the peer-graded assignment of the Getting and Cleaning Data Course Project.
-RStuido version 2022.02.3 is used for this assignment which comprises a tidy data set, a code book and this readme file.
+RStuido version 2022.02.3 is used for this assignment which comprises a tidy data set, a code book, the R script and this readme file.

 Dataset: Human Activity Recognition Using Smartphones